carpenitoThomas/misl/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" /><img src="man/figures/README-unnamed-chunk-3-2.png" width="100%" />

-This package also supports paralellization with the `future` package.
-One can choose to paralellize either the outside creation of datasets or the learners in the super learner library (or both\!).
+This package also supports parallel processing with the `future` package.
+One can choose to parallelize either the outside creation of datasets or the learners in the super learner library (or both\!).
 The following snippet explains how this can be accomplished with four test-case scenarios (with an assumption that our computer has 8 cores):

 ``` r
 library(future)